jbarratt/serialized-nikola/posts/2009/07/puppet-module-patterns/index.md

 .. description:
 -->

+*Update:* This is way out of date.
+For anything current please see something like R.I.
+Pienaar's seminal [Simple Puppet Module Structure Redux](http://www.devco.net/archives/2012/12/13/simple-puppet-module-structure-redux.php).

+---

 I've been playing a lot with Puppet recently, and have been really focusing on getting a core set of modules in place.
 I found myself using a few module patterns over and over, so I thought I'd write them down and keep an updated list.

 ## `/base` and `/site`